kelseykm/scribe2/README.md

 * To start the app, ```cd``` into the directory containing the ```package.json``` file and run ```npm run start```
 * In your browser, navigate to ```https://localhost``` or ```https://127.0.0.1```
 * If your browser shows you a warning that your connection is not secure, it's okay.
 It's because you're using a self signed certificate.
 Click on ```Advanced``` and then click on ```Proceed```
+* NB: I highly recommend you use the **latest version** of Google Chrome browser for the best experience.
+Avoid Firefox.

 ###### *Demo video*
 [![Alternate Text](./demo_video/thumbnail.png)](https://youtu.be/042gBdWzMg0 "scribe2 demo")